cran/rMIDAS/README.md

 research assistant to work part-time (flexibly) to help us build out new features and integrate our software with existing machine learning pipelines.
-You would be paid the standard research assistant rate at the London School of Economics.
-To apply, please send your CV (or a summary of relevant skills/experience) to <R.Lall@lse.ac.uk>.
+You would be paid the standard research assistant rate at the University of Oxford.
+To apply, please send your CV (or a summary of relevant skills/experience) to <ranjit.lall@sjc.ox.ac.uk>.

 ## Getting help